Holes in my shoes, voodoo magic and some jazz…

 And when I eventually made it into the corporate world, my desire for success transmuted into an attraction to jobs that entailed creating organisational success by driving change — going in to turnaround performance or creating new functions from scratch.

 Change is always about people.
 And people dance to the tune of their leaders.
-So it’s somewhat unsurprising that I ended up doing my MBA research on leadership effectiveness and organisational performance.
+So it’s somewhat unsurprising that I ended up doing my MBA research on management effectiveness and organisational performance.
 I was awarded a distinction for the dissertation, and was subsequently approached to publish my seminal work as a management book.

 It was a fabulous accolade, and probably the first sign of my future pull as a writer.
 But more significant for me was the learning I gleaned — and, boy, what an insight that proved to be!